aqipro/aqilink-docs/docs/configuration/storages/sharepoint/sharepoint.md

 # Step-by-step: Connect SAP with SharePoint
 Read this chapter to learn how to connect Microsoft SharePoint Online via **`aqilink`** as SAP Content Repository.
-Make sure you're familiar with the configuration for [SAP Content Repository Connection](/installation/#sap-http-content-server-connection) and [Storage Connection](/configuration/aqishare/#storage-connections) before, as this is a prerequisite.
+Ensure you are familiar with the configurations for [SAP Content Repository Connection](/installation/#sap-http-content-server-connection) and [Storage Connection](/configuration/aqishare/#storage-connections) beforehand, as these are prerequisites.
+Also, make sure you have completed the [application registration in Microsoft Azure AD](/configuration/storages/sharepoint/azure).

 ### HTTPS preferred connection
 For the connection between SAP and SharePoint, we recommend preferring HTTPS over HTTP.